Events and training to tackle VAWG in Richmond

 Find it:

-- Days: Fridays and Saturdays
+- Days: Saturdays

-- Time: 9pm to 12 midnight
+- Time: 8 to 11pm

 - Location: The green marquee outside Richmond train station